simonmichael/hledger/MANUAL.markdown

 has introduced additional syntax, which current hledger probably fails to parse.

-Generally, it's easy to keep a ledger file that works with both hledger and c++ledger if you avoid the more esoteric syntax.
+Generally, it's easy to keep a journal file that works with both hledger and c++ledger if you avoid the more esoteric syntax.
 Occasionally you'll need to make small edits to restore compatibility for one or the other.